Abandoned & Little-Known Airfields:

 depicted the field as "Aux #6 North Smithville", although with the note, "Emergency only."

-The Aerodromes table described it as a private field, with a single 4,500' "Dust pallative" north/south runway.
+The Aerodromes table described it as a private field, with a single 4,500' "Dust palliative" north/south runway.

 The remarks said, "Unattended, no public services, east/west strip closed, Emergency use only."

-and no airfield at all was depicted at this location on the 1964 Mobile Sectional Chart (courtesy of John Voss).
+nor depicted on the 1964 Mobile Sectional Chart (courtesy of John Voss).

 labeled simply as "landing strip".